5h6nn0n/php_project_final/README.txt

 The official SQL script comes inside the php_project folder.

 My ERD for the SQL script can be found inside the erd_webapp file.

+The outline_of_contents file is something extra that I did for fun, in addition to the actual project.
+It kept everything organized during the planning phase.

 Overall Feedback Score: 180/180